 At the Visitor’s Center, you can ask questions, get maps, or purchase tickets to some of the attractions.
 We ended up getting a combo ticket that included round-trip transportation and admission to St. Catherine’s Fort for $10 a person.
 The mini-bus that takes you up to the fort is $7, and admission to the fort is also $7 if purchased separately.
 However, saving your quads from the uphill hike to the fort is priceless!

 Before leaving downtown, there is plenty more to explore.
 Just south of Kings Square is a small island known as Ordnance Island.
 There you will see the replica of the Deliverance.
 The original Deliverance was a rescue ship that settlers from the Jamestown colony in the United States constructed in the 17th century after being ship wrecked on Bermuda following a hurricane.
-This full scale replica is open to the public, and there is no admission fee.
+This full scale replica is open to the public with no admission fee.

 Right next door to the ship is a small park with a statue of Sir George Somers, who built the original Deliverance and is considered one of the island’s “founding fathers”.

 Returning to the main island, you can take a stroll behind the Town Hall on King Street to find the oldest building in Bermuda, aptly named the Old State House.
 Built in 1620, this building held Parliament sessions until the capital of Bermuda was moved to Hamilton in the 19th century.
-To see the inside, you will have to time your visit appropriately as the Old State House is only open on Wednesdays from 10am and 2pm.
+To see the inside, you will have to time your visit appropriately as the Old State House is only open on Wednesdays.
 There is no cost to enter.

 Nearby is the over 300 year old Bridge House, located on Bridge Street, a block south of the Old State House.
-Built in 1707 and once housing the Governor of the island, it now contains an art gallery that is open to the public most days from 11am to 4pm featuring works from local artisans.
+Built in 1707 and once housing the Governor of the island, it now contains an art gallery featuring works from local artisans.
 The second floor contains a two-bedroom apartment that you can actually rent if you plan to be in St. George for a while.
-You can contact the Bermuda National Trust to get rental information.

 Returning to York Street, if you head one block north, you will come across Somers Garden.
-Named in honor of Sir George Somers, the park was officially dedicated in 1920.
+Named in honor of Sir George Somers, this park was officially dedicated in 1920.

 Heading back towards town on York Street, you can not miss St. Peter’s Church (directly across from the Globe Hotel).
 This church is the oldest Anglican church outside of Great Britain and the oldest Protestant church continuously used in the New World.
 While not the first building on this site, the altar from the original structure built in 1615 can still be found inside, along with other artifacts from the 18th and 19th centuries.
 Mass is still held Sunday mornings for those who wish to worship at St. Peter’s Church.